gopro/labs/docs/log/README.md

 ---

-## 5. Exposing with GPLog2 in the Field
+## 5. Exposing with GP-Log2 in the Field

-Because GPLog2 compresses tones non-linearly, the exposure strategy you use at capture time has an effect on the quality of the final grade.
-Unlike JPEG or standard gamma video, where exposure mistakes are largely permanent, GPLog2 gives you significant latitude — but only if you make deliberate choices about where you place your exposure.
+Because GP-Log2 compresses tones non-linearly, the exposure strategy you use at capture time has an effect on the quality of the final grade.
+Unlike JPEG or standard gamma video, where exposure mistakes are largely permanent, GP-Log2 gives you significant latitude — but only if you make deliberate choices about where you place your exposure.

 The GoPro camera exposes for the world (in Auto) using the linear light data.
-Exposure for color mode like GPLog2, Flat, Natural or Vibrant, and are all starting with similar shutter and ISO settings.
-GPLog2 will just appear brighter, on the LCD or timeline.
+Exposure for color mode like GP-Log2, Flat, Cinematic, Natural or Vibrant, and are all starting with similar shutter and ISO settings.
+GP-Log2 will just appear brighter, on the LCD or timeline.
 The GoPro exposure logic is protecting about 1.8+ stops of highlights above reflected white.
 This is why the LUT Generation tool defaults to adding 1.8EV to Rec709 output.
 If you create a monitoring LUT for a Rec709 display, +1.8EV within the LUT will match the GoPro's exposure.
-If you set the camera to -1EV, or manual setting to similar effect, to protect an additional stop of highlights, you could compensate will an additonal stop into the preview LUT (set +2.8EV.)
+If you set the camera to -1EV, or manual setting to similar effect, to protect an additional stop of highlights, you could compensate will an additional stop into the preview LUT (set +2.8EV.)
 You can then exposure for 18% grey through your monitor LUT, knowing the amount of highlight protected.

 ### Three Exposure Strategies

 #### Strategy 1: Expose for Middle Grey (Balanced)

-Place 18% grey at the GPLog2 midpoint, approximately code value 456 out of 1023 (roughly 45%).
-This gives the maximum balanced latitude — an equal number of stops are available above and below the midtone.
+Place 18% grey at the GP-Log2 midpoint, approximately code value 456 out of 1023 (roughly 45%).
+This gives the maximum balanced latitude — an equal number of stops are available above and below the mid-tone.

 **Best for:** Scenes with balanced dynamic range, controlled lighting, and predictable content.